Emma-tx-L/Eminence/README.md

 ## Known Issues
 **v0.3**: "Current Score" in Game Mode's Pause/Options menu only updates the first time the menu is opened
-*a bugfix for this is pending Google Play review in v0.4*

 **v0.4 - CURRENT VERSION**: None...
 YET...